jayrambhia/MFTracker/README.md

 MFTracker
 =========

-Medain Flow Tracker made in python using OpenCV 2.3.1 and SimpleCV
+Medain Flow Tracker made in python using OpenCV 2.3.1.

 ###SETUP: